Award Winning Personal Injury Lawyers

 • Breach of the duty of care: the defendant breached their duty of care to the injured victim.
 The victim must prove that the defendant failed to act with reasonable care.
 Every person is held to a standard of care in different situations to avoid causing harm to persons they owe a duty of care.
 Failure to act according to the standard of care is a breach of the duty of care.
 Generally, the standard of care is determined by what is expected of a reasonable person in the defendant’s position.
 For example, a reasonable store owner would ensure that customers are protected from wet floors to avoid causing them injury.
 Failure to keep floors dry or put up caution signs around wet floors is a breach of their duty to their customers.

 • The breach was the proximate or legal cause of the injury: the victim must prove that but for the defendant’s actions, they would not have suffered harm or injury.
 The legal cause of a person’s injury is not always apparent.
 For example where a person is injured in a motor vehicle accident caused by a tire blowout.
 The tire accident may have been caused by poor maintenance of the vehicle, driver speeding, or a defective tire.
-If the tire blowout was caused by a defect in the tire, then the legal cause of the victim’s injury could be the defective driver, and the manufacturer, even though they were not present at the accident, would be held legally liable as the proximate cause of the victim’s injury.
+If the tire blowout was caused by a defect in the tire, then the legal cause of the victim’s injury could be the defective driver, and the manufacturer, even though they were not present at the car accident, would be held legally liable as the proximate cause of the victim’s injury.

 • The victim suffered actual damages: the victim must prove that they suffered actual damages because of their injuries.
 If an accident victim is able to stand up, dust themselves off, and carry on with their life without any financial or other loss, then they would not be able to prove actual damages.
 Actual damages could include the cost of medical expenses, lost wages, or pain and suffering.
 Actual damages claimed in a lawsuit must be supported by evidence.

-In order to succeed in a negligence claim, a victim must prove all elements of their claim.
-Failure to prove any of the elements of negligence is fatal to the claim.get help from a louisville personal injury lawyer
+In order to succeed in a negligence claim, injury victims must prove all elements of their claim.
+Failure to prove any of the elements of negligence is fatal to the claim.

 What Kind of Compensation Can You Get for a Personal Injury Claim?